Turning Routines Into Skills

 The first thing I wanted off my plate was session continuity.

-You saw these in the last post.
 Now you know what’s inside: a markdown file in .claude/skills/ that Claude reads when you type the name.
-The routine you used to perform manually, encoded once, invoked forever.
+The routine you used to perform manually, encoded once, done.

-That interview is a template.
-Here’s what it looks like:
+Over time this grew into a structured interview template.5 Here’s what it looks like:

 The Idea — What are you building?
 What triggered this?
 Walk me through using it step by step.